chstellar/flash26/README.md

 In the config file, you should change out the temp directory and point it at your personal `$SCRATCH` folder as the pipeline will create all necessary intermediate files in this folder.

+Similarly, if there are any issues with python environments

 ### 5. Run `snakemake`

 You can run the workflow by typing the following in an interactive node: